 Ray and the Sunbeatables™

-The University of Texas MD Anderson Cancer Center has developed Ray and the Sunbeatables™: A Sun Safety Curriculum for preschoolers and kindergarten and first-grade students.
+The University of Texas MD Anderson Cancer Center created and developed Ray and the Sunbeatables™: A Sun Safety Curriculum for preschoolers, kindergarteners and first-grade students.

 The program introduces superhero characters Ray and the Sunbeatables, who travel around the world using their superpowers of sun protection.
 Children participate in fun and engaging activities and learn the importance of protecting their skin year-round.